Chapter One - New Neighbors

 “Have a good day at school, son.” his mother called from the door, “I love you!”

 “Mm!
 Love you, too.”
-Jongin called to her with full and had to smile.
+Jongin called to her with his mouth full and had to smile.
 I liked him already.

 Once breakfast was over, Ha Kyung helped me on with my backpack, promising to help me with my hair on the bus.
 My other two sisters, Eun Kyung and Ae Kyung, already had their headphones already and were just along for the ride.
 I took Jongin’s hand, being the clueless five year old I was, and we walked to the bus station like that, all while I told him about the bus we rode and the stop that we had to get off at.
 Even though I didn’t know him, that didn’t stop me from rambling on and on about my morning routine.
 By the time the bus was pulling up, I was offering to ride with him to school every day and he was enthusiastically agreeing.